MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos.md

 ### Set user-mapping configuration parameters on the gateway machine (if necessary)

 If you don't have Azure AD Connect configured, follow these steps to map a Power BI service user to a local Active Directory user.
 Each Active Directory user mapped in this way needs to have SSO permissions for your data source.
-For more information, see [Guy in a Cube video](https://www.youtube.com/watch?v=NG05PG9aiRw).
+For more information, see [Guy in a Cube: Power BI User lookup with the gateway using Active Directory (video)](https://www.youtube.com/watch?v=NG05PG9aiRw).

-1. Open the main gateway configuration file, Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.
-By default, this file is stored at C:\Program Files\On-premises data gateway.
+1. Open the main gateway configuration file, `Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll`.
+By default, this file is stored at `C:\Program Files\On-premises data gateway`.

 1. Set **ADUserNameLookupProperty** to an unused Active Directory attribute.
 We'll use `msDS-cloudExtensionAttribute1` in the steps that follow.
 This attribute is available only in Windows Server 2012 and later.

 1. Set **ADUserNameReplacementProperty** to `SAMAccountName` and then save the configuration file.